 The address was listed as:

 Broadcast Progamming International, Inc.

 thanks to Fred Cantu for additional information

 This wasn't the case with WDZ and WBNQ.
 Both central Illinois stations utilized the "Olde Golde" format for a time.
 It's unknown when WBNQ began its experience with contemporary music automated formats, even though even then it was an "oldie" format.
 WDZ began around 1970 airing "Olde Golde."
-I was totally new with automated radio at the time, and even though it got my attention with it's "canned" sound, the music selection that was on WDZ included quite a few 50's songs which were unfamiliar to me.
+I was totally new to automated radio at the time, and even though it got my attention with its "canned" sound, the music selection that was on WDZ included quite a few 50's songs that were unfamiliar to me.

 I liked the consistent, jock-less sound of the formatics and the custom jingles, as I had never heard anything like it before.
 The format was later replaced by one of local origination which ultimately was better than any automated format in central Illinois for quite a few years.
 Check out details on WDZ section of Area CHR Stations.

 WBNQ, on the other hand, left Draper-Blore in either 1973 or early 1974 and went with Drake-Chenault.
 Former WBNQ P.D.
 Denny Adkins, years later, said the format change was made because of quality issues and problems in getting programming updates on time.
 When and where Draper-Blore appeared and disappeared is unknown.
 If anyone knows anything about this once prominent radio programming company please e-mail me.

 The FM 100 Plan to program beautiful music.
 Click on picture to enlarge.

 Kala Music from Kalamazoo, Michigan.
 Click on picture to enlarge.